WebDev-Group-4-25/.github/profile/README.md

 *A comprehensive online platform dedicated to the welfare of PUP’s campus cats.*

 - **Description:**
-  PUPCommeownity is a platform designed to bring attention to the welfare of cats on the Polytechnic University of the Philippines campus.
+  PUP Commeownity is a platform designed to bring attention to the welfare of cats on the Polytechnic University of the Philippines campus.
 It serves as a resource hub, community forum, and support network for cat lovers and advocates within PUP.
 - **Core Technology:** Blade (Laravel)

 ---